ansys/actions/README.rst

 <https://github.com/ansys/actions>`_ can be used to create a simple but
 effective workflow.

-The following lines suggest the recommended workflows for different events including pushing a new commit to a pull-request, merging a commit to the main branch of a repository, and performing a new release.
-Each image contains the different job steps declared in a YML file.
-Jobs colored with green color execute whereas jobs colored with a grey background do not execute.
+The following lines describe the suggested workflows for various events, such as pushing a new commit to a pull request, merging a commit to the main branch of a repository, and performing a new release.
+Each image showcases the distinct job steps declared in a YML file.
+Jobs highlighted in green signify that they execute, while those with a grey background indicate that they do not execute.

+    For additional in-depth information on the previous topic, please refer to the poster `CI/CD pipelines for scientists <https://scipy2023.pyansys.com/ci_cd.pdf>`_.

 |